em-dat/em-test/README.md

 ### Prerequisites

-EM-TEST was developed using **Python 3.11** with the following dependencies:
+EM-TEST targets **Python 3.11+** and is known to work on Python 3.11–3.13.
+The maintainer currently uses Python 3.13 with `uv`.

+Dependencies:

 ```
 openpyxl~=3.1